Natural hormone treatment can help keep your body functioning properly and keep you feeling happy and healthy.

-“Dr. Marcantel, I know I’m not crazy but when I told my last doctor about my mood swings, inability to lose weight, and sleeplessness he put me on antidepressants.
+“Dr. Marcantel, when I told my last doctor about my mood swings, inability to lose weight, and sleeplessness he put me on antidepressants.
 I’m just so frustrated with taking medications to try to feel better and instead I often feel worse.
 What’s going on with my body?”

 One thing that could be causing problems for you is an imbalance of chemicals.
 Often doctors try to restore that chemical balance by prescribing antidepressants or anti anxiety medications that mask the symptoms for a time but that can have side effects over the long run.
 While there is a place for prescription medications for temporary relief from serious symptoms, it’s essential to get to the root of the problem.
 I like to explain it to my patients this way: You weren’t born with those synthetic drugs in your system–what you were born with are hormones that need to be brought into a proper balance before your body can heal itself.